1. Parties and the Agreement

 - the integrity of any Data entered and stored in the Service is the responsibility of Customer;

 - Supplier will regularly back-up the Data collected and entered into the Service by Customer; however, Customer should maintain all original records of Data entered into the Service

 - to the extent permitted by law, Supplier may relocate the Data to another jurisdiction.
 Supplier will give Customer 15 Business Days’ notice of its intention to relocate the Data to another jurisdiction and use all reasonable endeavours to minimize the effect of such change on Customer’s access and use of the Service; and

 - Supplier is not responsible for the integrity or existence of any Data on Customer Environment or any device controlled by Customer or its Personnel.

-4.6 Harmful Code: The Parties will each use all reasonable commercial endeavours to avoid introduction of any virus or other contaminant (including any bugs, worms, logic bombs, Trojan horses or any other self-propagating program) that may infect or cause damage to the Service or other disrupt the access and use of the Service (Harmful Code) including by utilising industry standard protection mechanisms;
+4.6 Harmful Code: The Parties will each use all reasonable commercial endeavours to avoid introducing any virus or other contaminant (including any bugs, worms, logic bombs, Trojan horses or any other self-propagating program) that may infect or cause damage to the Service or other disrupt the access and use of the Service (Harmful Code) including by utilizing industry standard protection mechanisms;